mritunjayemail-test/test1/website/source/docs/builders/amazon-ebs.html.md

 -   `shutdown_behavior` (string) - Automatically terminate instances on shutdown
     in case Packer exits ungracefully.
 Possible values are "stop" and "terminate", default is `stop`.

--   `skip_region_validation` (boolean) - Set to true if you want to skip validation of the region configuration option.
-Default `false`.

 -   `snapshot_groups` (array of strings) - A list of groups that have access to create volumes from the snapshot(s).
 By default no groups have permission to create